david-dong828/Multi_Data_Scrapers/README.md

 Update:
 - A new function to download ZIP files has updated in the spider in Folder Scrapy XJP.
 You are encouraged to try this function in that more versatile spiders.
+- Now the function to download ZIP files has updated to the single spider - munD2LfileDownload.py